telerik/kendo-ui-core/docs/controls/editors/validator/how-to/use-mutation-observer.md

 # Use MutationObserver to Add Red Border and Hide Tooltip

-The example below demonstrates how to hide the validation tooltip and add a red border around `input` elements and widgets, which failed to validate, by using a `MutationObserver` in Kendo UI.
+Your project might require you to hide the validation tooltip and add borders around `input` elements and widgets that failed to validate.

+The following example demonstrates how to achieve this behavior by using a `MutationObserver`.

 ###### Example